IT OST | News Archive

 We are embarking on this process with care and intention and will work to actively incorporate your perspectives as IT staff.
 This collaborative effort aims to cultivate a stronger, more efficient, and supportive work environment and culture, benefiting our employees and the essential functions we power at the University.

-There are no layoffs planned as part of this effort.
-Our new operating model will create new roles and opportunities, which will naturally lead to individual positions and responsibilities evolving over time.
 To help guide this transition, the IT OST will establish faculty and staff advisory groups.
 These curated teams will provide valuable input and feedback as the new Penn State IT unit takes shape, helping the new structure to effectively meet the needs of our staff and stakeholders.

 The Office of Enterprise Change and Transformation will host a series of workshops to help support IT employees and managers.
 The first, “Living and Leading Through Change,” will cover topics relevant to all personnel as well as specific sessions tailored for leadership roles.